Opentrons/opentrons/api/docs/v2/new_modules.rst

 .. code-block:: python

-    temp_mod.set_temperature(celsius=4)
+    temp_mod.set_temperature(celsius= 4)

 When using ``set_temperature``, your protocol will wait until the target temperature is reached before proceeding to further commands.
 In other words, you can pipette to or from the Temperature Module when it is holding at a temperature or idle, but not while it is actively changing temperature.
 Whenever the module reaches its target temperature, it will hold the temperature until you set a different target or call :py:meth:`~.TemperatureModuleContext.deactivate`, which will stop heating or cooling and will turn off the fan.

 .. note::

-    The OT-2 will not automatically deactivate the Temperature Module at the end of a protocol.
+    Your Flex or OT-2 will not automatically deactivate the Temperature Module at the end of a protocol.
 If you need to deactivate the module after a protocol is completed or canceled, use the Temperature Module controls on the device detail page in the Opentrons App or run ``deactivate()`` in Jupyter notebook.

 .. versionadded:: 2.0